fhur/xql/packages/docs/docs/200-query-language/composition.md

 # Query composition & reuse

-In my opinion one of the bigger issues with SQL is the fact that you cannot compose larger queries from simpler queries.

-Effectively this means that it is impossible to share SQL fragments between queries, so if you have a `person` query and a `pet` query, to make a `pet` with `person` query you have to make a completely different query.
+Although SQL supports query composition through JOINs, UNIONs, and subqueries, the readability and maintainability of large composite queries can be a challenge.

-SynthQL is designed for composition and lets you achieve this in several ways.
-Let's see a few examples:
+SynthQL is designed for this kind of composition and allows you achieve this in several ways.
+Let's look at a few examples:

-## Defining fragments
+## Defining views

-The first step towards reusable queries is to be able to give a name to a table + columns.
-I call these `fragments` and they can be defined as follows
+The first step towards reusable queries is to be able to give a name to a table and its columns.
+These are called `views`, and they can be defined as follows:

 ```ts
 // A view over the pets table